 Managing stormwater is critical to the health of the water bodies that receive it, including the ponds in Roger William Park, which have been identified as being impaired (RIDEM 2007).
 The PSIC established a water quality monitoring program to assess ambient conditions in the ponds, to document the impacts of ongoing restoration efforts, and to confirm the benefits of green infrastructure as a strategy in stormwater management.

 Discreet Water Quality Sampling

 The Providence Stormwater Innovation Center works closely with the University of Rhode Island by participating in Watershed Watch, a scientist-led volunteer water quality monitoring program.

-To participate as a citizen scientist, submit your information at the following url or contact Ryan Kopp @ email@example.com for more details.
+To participate as a community scientist, submit your information at the following url or contact Ryan Kopp @ email@example.com for more details.

 Continuous Water Quality Monitoring

 Time-dense data and information improves our understanding of hydrology and water quality and can lead to more effective resource management.
 Continuous monitoring of water quality data captures seasonal, diurnal, and event-driven fluctuations within a water system.
 Continuous water quality data also improves concentration and load estimates.